Daphne554/meridian-trust-bank-ai-governance/README.md

 A hands-on GRC portfolio applying AI governance frameworks primarily the **NIST AI Risk Management Framework**, alongside **SR 11-7 / OCC model risk guidance**, **ECOA/Reg B**, **BSA/AML**, and related financial services regulation to a fictional regional bank with a realistic AI system inventory.

 This repo exists to demonstrate applied, practical understanding of AI risk and governance, not just familiarity with framework text.
-The risk assessments, the gap analyses and the dashboard was built by working through real-looking scenarios end to end.

-## Why a fictional bank

-Meridian Trust Bank doesn't exist.
-It's a ~$38B regional bank with a defined org structure, a six-system AI/ML inventory, and known governance gaps, built specifically to give each exercise a consistent, realistic environment to work against.
-Using a fictional institution means the risk scenarios can be designed deliberately (a chatbot launched without MRM review, a vendor fraud model never independently validated) without implicating or misrepresenting any real company's actual practices.
-See [`company-profile.md`](./company-profile.md) for the full org structure, systems inventory, and regulatory surface.

-## What's inside

-# Meridian Trust Bank — AI Governance Portfolio

-A hands-on GRC portfolio applying AI governance frameworks — primarily the **NIST AI Risk Management Framework**, alongside **SR 11-7 / OCC model risk guidance**, **ECOA/Reg B**, **BSA/AML**, and related financial services regulation — to a fictional regional bank with a realistic AI system inventory.

-This repo exists to demonstrate applied, practical understanding of AI risk and governance, not just familiarity with framework text.
-Everything here — the risk assessments, the gap analyses, the dashboard — was built by working through real-looking scenarios end to end.
+The risk assessments, the gap analyses, the dashboard was built by working through real-looking scenarios end to end.

 ## Why a fictional bank